DickinsonCollege/FarmData2/INSTALL.md

   ```
   http://localhost:8181
   ```
-  If everything has worked you will see a phpMyAdmin login screen. phpMyAdmin is a graphical tool fpr interacting with the database that is used by FarmOS.
+  If everything has worked you will see a phpMyAdmin login screen. phpMyAdmin is a graphical tool for interacting with the database that is used by FarmOS.
 We will use it to import the FarmData2 configuration and data into FarmOS.

   1. Log into phpMyAdmin using the credentials:
     * Username: `root`